savantadarsh/SQL/README.md

    - Some users escalate directly to tickets without viewing help content
    - Only ~25% interact with help/FAQ content before filing tickets

-## Conversion Funnel Analysis
+## Funnel Conversion Analysis
-**Focus:** Analyze the subscription signup and payment funnel to find where potential customers drop off during the upgrade/purchase process, and identify technical or UX issues hindering conversions.

-**Key Questions:**
+**Focus:** Identify drop-off points and friction in the upgrade/payment process

+**Guiding Questions**

-- At which stage of the payment or onboarding funnel do we lose the most prospects?
+- *At which stage of the payment or onboarding funnel do we lose the most prospects?*

-- What errors or issues are occurring during the payment process that prevent completion?

 - How efficient is the funnel in terms of time – are users spending too long at certain steps or abandoning quickly?

-**Metrics & Findings:**

-- **Funnel Drop-Off Points:** The funnel data reveals **substantial drop-off at the very start and final stages of the payment process.** Out of all users who showed intent to subscribe, a large number **never initiated the payment** at all (180 users did not start the payment process).
-Among those who did start (opened the payment widget), many failed to complete: 87 opened the payment page, but only 78 proceeded to enter payment details, and ultimately only 54 submitted their payment.
-The conversion from payment start to a successful transaction was only ~39% (34 successes out of 87 starts), indicating significant leakage.
-The biggest drop-offs occurred when users attempted to submit payment info – at least 34 instances of **user input errors** were recorded (e.g. validation errors) and 38 instances of **payment processing errors** from the payment vendor side disrupted transactions.
-These errors collectively outnumber successful payments (only 34 successes), which is alarming for revenue conversion.
-The SQL output can be found [here](assets/Output/3.pdf).

-- **Error Impact:** An aggregated view of final outcomes shows **error states far exceed completions.** There were 180 total error events counted vs. 72 successful payment completions in the funnel analysis.
-This means users are more likely to encounter an error than a smooth checkout, which drastically hurts conversion rates.
-The errors include both user-side issues (possibly form errors or declines) and system issues (payment processing failures), underscoring a need for improvements on both fronts.
+**Key Insights:**

+- Of those who open the payment widget, only ~39% complete the transaction The SQL output can be found [here](assets/Output/3.pdf).

+- Errors (form inputs or vendor processing) outnumber successful completions (180 errors vs. 72 successes).
 The SQL output can be found [here](assets/Output/8a.pdf).

-- **Time Spent in Funnel:** Timing data suggests that users who abandon at early stages do so quickly.
-Many users who quit at the **PaymentWidgetOpened** stage spent on average only ~14 seconds on the payment page before giving up【25†】.
-This short duration implies confusion or frustration – they might not have found what they expected or encountered a blocker almost immediately (e.g., an unintuitive form or a technical glitch).
-Conversely, if we examine those who ended in an “Error” state, some records show NULL times (likely indicating no meaningful progress before error)【25†】.
-Overall, the funnel analysis indicates **urgent opportunities to streamline the payment process** (simplify the checkout UI, guide users to avoid input errors, and fix backend issues to reduce processing failures).
-Even small improvements here could convert dozens of additional customers, given the high drop-off counts.
-The SQL output can be found [here](assets/Output/8b.pdf).
+- Time Spent in Payment Funnel (The SQL output can be found [here](assets/Output/8b.pdf)
+  - Early stages (0–1): avg.
+8+ minutes, suggesting high abandonment rates
+  - Cumulative time for completion: avg.
+25–29 mins with 12 min minimum, suggesting lengthy checkout process

 ## Retention and Expansion Opportunities
 **Focus:** Investigate why customers churn (non-renew or downgrade) and identify opportunities to increase revenue from existing customers via upsells or cross-sells.